 Five Amazing Places You Need To Visit in Oslo, Norway

-We've been to many places over the last few years, but none have come close to the magic of Oslo, Norway.
-It's quiet, charming, and peaceful—a very inviting place for nature and art lovers alike.
+We've been to many places over the years, but none have come close to the magic of Oslo, Norway.
+It's quiet, charming, and peaceful—an inviting city for nature and art lovers alike.
 We stayed here for six days in 2014 and loved it.
 Loved it.
-It is still the highlight of all our trips thus far.
-Are you headed to Oslo, Norway?
-Here are five amazing places you absolutely need to visit during your trip!
+It was the highlight of all our trips thus far (topped only recently by Iceland).

 Holding the title as the largest park in Oslo, Frogner Park is truly a wonder to behold.
 It has acres of park and trails, ponds, lush green grass, an astounding variety of flowers, and is home to Vigelandsanlegget—an area of 80 acres that consists of 212 sculptures, statues, and fountains Gustav Vigeland, a local Norwegian sculptor, created during his lifetime.